 International legal framework

 In December 2013, the United Nations General Assembly adopted resolution 68/167, which expresses deep concern at the negative impact that surveillance and interception of communications may have on human rights.
 The General Assembly affirmed that the rights held by people offline must also be protected online, and it called upon all States to respect and protect the right to privacy in digital communication.
 The General Assembly called on all States to review their procedures, practices and legislation related to communications surveillance, interception and collection of personal data and emphasized the need for States to ensure the full and effective implementation of their obligations under international human rights law.

 As General Assembly resolution 68/167 recalled, international human rights law provides the universal framework against which any interference in individual privacy rights must be assessed.
 The International Covenant on Civil and Political Rights, to date ratified by 167 States, provides that no one shall be subjected to arbitrary or unlawful interference with his or her privacy, family, home or correspondence, nor to unlawful attacks on his or her honour and reputation.
 It further states that “Everyone has the right to the protection of the law against such interference or attacks.”

 Other international human rights instruments contain similar provisions.
 While the right to privacy under international human rights law is not absolute, any instance of interference must be subject to a careful and critical assessment of its necessity, legitimacy and proportionality.

 Report of the High Commissioner

 Through the adoption of resolution 68/167, the General Assembly requested that the High Commissioner for Human Rights prepare a report on the right to privacy in the digital age.
 In the words of the resolution, the report was to examine:

 “[T]he protection and promotion of the right to privacy in the context of domestic and extraterritorial surveillance and/or interception of digital communications and collection of personal data, including on a mass scale”.

-The report will be presented later this year to the Human Rights Council at its twenty-seventh session and to the General Assembly at its sixty-ninth session.
+The report was presented to the Human Rights Council at its twenty-seventh session (September 2014) and to the General Assembly at its sixty-ninth session.